Bullet Train (film): Plot

-Ladybug encounters the assassin "the Hornet", who poisoned both the Wolf's wedding party and the Son with boomslang snake venom.
-After a struggle, both are exposed to the venom, but Ladybug takes the Hornet's antivenom before she can, killing her.
-Tangerine runs into the Prince and notices one of Lemon's train stickers on her, realizing that she shot Lemon.
-Ladybug interrupts them and kills Tangerine before he can shoot the Prince.
-At the next stop, Yuichi's father, "the Elder", boards the train.
-He recognizes the Prince's voice and informs her that Wataru is safe as her henchman has been killed.
-After she flees, the Elder tells Ladybug he will remain to confront the White Death, who killed his wife while taking over the yakuza.
-Finding Yuichi and Lemon still alive, the four work together and prepare to face the White Death.
+Ladybug then meets "the Hornet", the assassin responsible for poisoning both the Wolf's wedding party and the Son using boomslang venom.
+After a struggle, both are exposed to the poison, but Ladybug secures the antivenom first, and the Hornet dies.
+Believing Lemon to be dead, Tangerine confronts the Prince, but before he can act, Ladybug, unaware of her identity, intervenes and kills Tangerine.

+At the next stop, Yuichi's father, "the Elder", boards the train and confronts the Prince.
+He reveals her henchman has been killed and Wataru is safe, and the Prince flees.
+The Elder explains to Ladybug that the White Death previously murdered his wife during his takeover of the yakuza, and he intends to confront him.
+Reuniting with the wounded Yuichi and the recovering Lemon, the group joins Ladybug to prepare for the White Death's arrival.

-At Kyoto, Ladybug gives the White Death the briefcase.
-The Prince, revealed to be the White Death's daughter, fails to goad him into shooting her with the rigged gun.
-The White Death explains that each of the assassins, as well as the Son, were linked to the death of his wife.
-He hired them hoping they would kill each other, not knowing Carver (his wife's killer) was replaced by Ladybug.
-The White Death's henchmen open the briefcase, which explodes, knocking Ladybug and the White Death back onto the train.
-The White Death's remaining henchmen board and battle the assassins, while the Elder duels the White Death.
-The train crashes into downtown Kyoto.
+When the train reaches Kyoto, Ladybug hands over the briefcase to the White Death.
+The Prince, revealed to be the White Death's estranged daughter, tries to provoke her father into shooting her with the sabotaged gun, but he refuses.
+The White Death explains that everyone on the train was tangentially connected to his wife's death: Lemon and Tangerine had drawn him abroad, leaving his family vulnerable; his Son's troubles forced his wife to travel; Carver caused the car crash that fatally injured her; and the Hornet poisoned the surgeon who might have saved her.
+He gathered them hoping they would eliminate one another, unaware Ladybug had replaced Carver.

+The White Death's men open the briefcase, triggering the Prince's bomb and throwing Ladybug and the White Death back onto the moving train.
+A violent fight erupts with the remaining gunmen.
+Lemon tackles one off the train into a river, while the Elder duels the White Death.
+The out-of-control train eventually crashes into a neighborhood in Kyoto.

-Emerging from the wreck, impaled with the Elder's katana, the White Death tries to kill Ladybug, but the Prince's rigged gun explodes in his face.
-The Prince threatens Ladybug, Yuichi, and the Elder with a machine gun but is run over by a truck full of tangerines driven by Lemon.
-Maria arrives to retrieve Ladybug, while Japanese authorities begin to clean up the damage caused by the train crash.
+After the wreck, the White Death, impaled by the Elder's katana, attempts to kill Ladybug but fires the Prince's sabotaged gun, which explodes and kills him.
+The Prince then threatens Ladybug, Yuichi, and the Elder, only to be run over by a truck driven by Lemon.
+Maria arrives to collect Ladybug as authorities respond to the crash.

 Cast

 In addition, Channing Tatum and Ryan Reynolds appear in uncredited cameo roles as a train passenger and as assassin Carver, respectively.
 Reynolds accepted the cameo as a thank-you to Pitt for his own cameo in Deadpool 2 (2018), a film also directed by Leitch.
-The film's director, David Leitch, appears briefly as Jeff Zufelt, the 17th person killed (albeit unintentionally) by Lemon and Tangerine while rescuing the Son.
+Leitch appears briefly as Jeff Zufelt, the 17th person killed (albeit unintentionally) by Lemon and Tangerine while rescuing the Son.